By the Principles for Ethical Professional Practice Committee

 Several NACE Principles are relevant when considering school-specific policies and practices for working with international students:

-Principle 1 states: Practice reasonable, responsible, and transparent behavior by clearly articulating and widely disseminating your organization's policies and guidelines, and ensure equitable services for all constituencies.
-(As such, career centers should be prepared to offer equal access to their services and resources to both domestic and international students.)
+Principle 1 states: P Practice reasonable, responsible, and transparent behavior by clearly articulating and widely disseminating your organization's policies and guidelines, and ensure equitable services for all constituencies.

 Principle 2 states: Act without bias when advising, servicing, interviewing, or making employment decisions.